 Welcome!
-I am Grace Charles, a PhD candidate in ecology at UC Davis.
-I am advised by Truman Young.
+I am Grace Charles, a recent PhD graduate in Ecology from UC Davis.
+I am currently a Presidential Management Fellow based in Washington, DC.

-I am broadly interested in understanding the consequences of biodiversity loss.
-My work has taken place primarily in the savanna ecosystems of East Africa.
-Here, I am asking how changes in the presence of large mammal species affect plant and insect communities.
+For my PhD, I studied the consequences of biodiversity loss and how livestock and wildlife coexist.
+My work took place primarily in the savanna ecosystems of East Africa.
+Here, I asked how changes in the presence of large mammal species affected plant and insect communities.
 What happens if elephants go extinct?
 What if native mammal species were replaced with livestock?
-I conduct research within the Kenya Long-term Exclosure Experiment (KLEE), as well as the Ungulate Herbivory Under Rainfall Uncertainty (UHURU) project at Mpala Research Centre in central Kenya.
+My research took place within the Kenya Long-term Exclosure Experiment (KLEE), as well as the Ungulate Herbivory Under Rainfall Uncertainty (UHURU) project at Mpala Research Centre in central Kenya.

+Check out my research page to learn more about the work I've been doing for the past few years.
 I am intrigued by complexity in nature.
 The consequences of one change can reverberate through ecosystems in ways that are difficult to predict, but important to understand.
-I'm combining research that spans landscape, ecosystem, and community ecology.